haylee360/aquaculture-suitability/README.md

 ![aquaculture-image](https://i0.wp.com/calmatters.org/wp-content/uploads/2020/05/NOAA_Mussellonglines_02.jpg?fit=1200%2C799&ssl=1)
 Source : [Cal Matters](https://calmatters.org/environment/2020/05/california-shellfish-farming-aquaculture/)

-This repository houses a set of maps, tables, and figures that illustrate redlined districts across LA County and how bird biodiversity observations are tracked across districts.
+This repository houses a function that generates a map of suitable habitats along the West Coast of the United States for potential aquaculture species.
+The calculation is based on the species of interest's suitable range of sea surface temperature (sst) and suitable range of depth below the sea level.
+The complete function is presented at the top of the document and the workflow for creating the function is explained in detail below.

 ## Skills
 This analysis highlights

 - Working with vector data using `sf`
+- Working with raster data using `terra`
-- Working with biodiversity data and socio-economic data
+- Working with census data, bathymetry data, and
 - Vector algebra and data cleaning
 - Mapmaking, plotting, and data visualization using `tmap` and `ggplot`

 ## Description
 File map
 ```
+├── aquaculture-suitability_files/
+├── data/
+│     ├── average_annual_sst_2008.tif      # Yearly sst data
+│     ├── average_annual_sst_2009.tif
+│     ├── average_annual_sst_2010.tif
+│     ├── average_annual_sst_2011.tif
+│     ├── average_annual_sst_2012.tif
+│     ├── depth.tif                        # Bathymetry data
+│     └── wc_regions_clean.shp             # Economic zone data
-├── redlining-birds_files/
+├── scripts/
+│     └── aqua_fun.R                       # Aquaculture suitability function
 ├── .gitignore
 ├── README.md
-├── redlining-birds.Rproj
+├── aquaculture-suitability.Rproj
-├── redlining-birds.html
+├── aquaculture-suitability.html
-└── redlining-birds.qmd   # Analysis quarto document
+└── aquaculture-suitability.qmd            # Complete analysis quarto document

 ```
 ## Data access
 Data in this project were pulled from